PowerShell/PowerShell/docs/FAQ.md

 ### TypeGen

-Similar to `-ResGen` parameter, there is `-TypeGen` parameter that triggers re-generation of type catalog.
+Similar to `-ResGen` parameter, there is `-TypeGen` parameter that triggers regeneration of type catalog.

 Why did `Start-PSBuild` tell me to update `dotnet`?
 ===================================================